Raghu Ram: Post-Roadies

+In April 2016, Ram launched a web series titled A.I.SHA My Virtual Girlfriend, a webcam fiction show, through the online content platform Arre.
 Ram along with his brother have performed in the comedy series Comedy Nights Bachao on Colors TV.
 Raghu Ram has also performed in the comedy serial Entertainment Ki Raat.

-In 2019, Ram and his brother Rajiv starred in Amazon Prime's 'Skulls and Roses'.
+In 2019, Ram and his brother Rajiv starred in Amazon Prime Video's Skulls and Roses.
 The show received negative reviews and it was not continued for the second season.

 Film career

-Ram and his brother have acted in a few Bollywood films like Tees Maar Khan in 2010 along with Akshay Kumar as the Johari brothers, though the film didn't do well at the box office.
+Ram and his brother have acted in a few Hindi films like Tees Maar Khan in 2010 along with Akshay Kumar as the Johari brothers, though the film didn't do well at the box office.
 In the same year, Ram also acted in Jhoota Hi Sahi with actor John Abraham.
-His acting was appreciated by critics.
-He was also nominated for the Best Singer Award at the GIMA Awards 2012 for his song "Manmani".He also acted in Tamil movie "Doctor".